rcallaby/BlockChain-Examples/BlockChain Examples.md

 # BlockChain Examples Markdown File

-Currently, there is only the C# example in this repository but soon, very soon, there will be more implementations.
-I am working on creating example implementations in python, javascript, and potentially Ruby on Rails as well.
+Currently, there are multiple implementaations of example blockchains in various languages such as C#, C++, and go.
+I am working on creating example implementations in python, javascript, and other languages.

 Keep watching this space for updates!